top of page

 How We Got Started

-Maria has owned and loved dogs since she was 12 years old when she was given the responsibility of training the family’s first dog, a beautiful GSD.
+Maria, who is based in Melbourne, has owned and loved dogs since she was 12 years old when she was given the responsibility of training the family’s first dog, a beautiful GSD.

 Having a dog who is with you during the highs and lows of life always ready to snuggle and discuss the events of the day, she cannot imagine a life without a dog, or several, by her side.
 Her dogs are cherished parts of the family and live inside and by her side in everything she does.